sassoftware/sas-container-recipes/docs/wiki/Using-Cloud-Registries.md

    aws configure
    ```

-5. Add the access token to the ~/.docker/config.json file:
+5. Log into the repository to add the access token to the ~/.docker/config.json file:

 	```
     aws ecr get-login